David and Lili's World Tour

 July 2003 - Imperial Beach, California and Tijuana, Mexico

-The border with Mexico is a one-hour walk from Imperial Beach through the Tijuana Estuary National Wildlife Refuge.
-The border fence is insecure where it meets the ocean, but "the man" stands on a nearby hill with binoculars.
-We went to Tijuana for lunch.
-Mexico was the first country I ever visited as a child, and I liked it so much that I dedicated myself to learning Spanish.
-Now I've been there a dozen times, but this visit was by far the shortest, just long enough to have lunch with family.
-I didn't snap any site-worthy photos across the border, but it was a fantastic way to start my tour.
-(I went back to Mexico in 2007).
+The border with Mexico is a one-hour walk along a nature reserve from the town of Imperial Beach, California.
+The border fence seems surprisingly insecure where it meets the ocean, but this is not where illegal immigrants cross into the USA because "the man" stands atop a nearby hill with high-tech binoculars, ready to apprehend anyone who dares to be so bold.
+(Most illegal immigrants in America arrive by airplane and overstay their visas).
+Mexico was the first country I ever visited as a tourist (in 1972), and I liked it so much that I dedicated myself to learning Spanish.
+Now I've been there a dozen times, but this visit was the shortest by far, just a few hours, long enough for a family lunch in Tijuana.
+I didn't take any site-worthy photos south of the border, but I did have a great visit with my mother.

 August 2003 - Limestone, Maine

-At least 60,000 people took over an abandoned Air-Force base for the IT Festival, using the runway as a parking lot.
-It was the end of Phish's summer tour, and they know how to throw a party!
-I had never seen Phish before, but fortunately my buddy Randy had extra tickets and a ride (Limestone, Maine, is quite remote).
-The event reminded me of the Grateful Dead shows in the old days, where the parking lot was as much fun as the show, with drum circles, footbag jams, peaceful happy hippies, and no hassles.
+At least 60,000 people took over an abandoned Air-Force base for the IT Festival, the end of Phish's summer tour.
+My buddy Randy had extra tickets and a ride.
+The event reminded me of the Grateful Dead shows back in the old days, where the parking lot was as much fun as the show, with drum circles, footbag jams, peaceful happy hippies, and no hassles.
+Phish knows how to throw a party!
+So what is IT? ...
+Well, if you're looking for something to make your life more fulfilling, then you might go on the road hoping to find it.
+You might find it on the road, or you might realize that you've had it with you all along.
+It's not the destination; it's the ride.

 August 2003 - New York, New York

-I really like The City.
+I really like New York City.
 It has something for everybody, at times sophisticated, usually tolerant, respectful, and maintaining a sense of humor.
 I was lucky enough to be in Manhattan during the Big Blackout.
-My Mexican friend Beatriz and I missed getting stranded in the subway by about one minute.
-We were planning on seeing a Broadway show, but no. Instead we walked all the way up Manhattan Island.
-Pedestrians took over Broadway.
 Times Square sure has a different feel with no lights!
-Everyone we met was friendly and calm throughout the ordeal, even the next day when power stayed out downtown and the subways didn't run.
+Everyone I met was friendly and calm throughout the ordeal, even the next day when power stayed out downtown and the subways didn't run.
 The buses ran for free.
-We also went by Ground Zero.
-I think they should make a memorial park there instead of an office building.

 August 2003 - Avalon, New Jersey

-I'm in Ocean City, Maryland with Ian and David.
+I'm in Ocean City, Maryland with friends Ian and David.
 We went surfing on the New Jersey shore, which was fun.
-I've been kind of itching to go surfing, so that was good :^) I'm excited about going to India.
-But first, WOW, I'm going to Moscow (after all, it's on the way).
+I've been itching to go surfing, so that was good :^) I'm excited about going to India, but first, WOW, I'm going to Moscow (after all, it's on the way)...